AIR-UFG/pointcloud_conversion_tools/README.md

 # Pointcloud Conversion Tools

 This Docker image provides a set of tools for converting point cloud data between different formats.
-The tools included in this image facilitate the conversion from ROS bag files to PCD (Point Cloud Data) and from PCD to BIN.
+The tools included in this image facilitate the conversion from ROS bag files to PCD (Point Cloud Data), from PCD to BIN and from BIN to PNG.
 The image is built on top of the OSRF ROS Humble Desktop Full image.

 ## Setup